-To recap, there are two "schools of thought."
-In the first, one starts from the central object of the LLL, the measure $\mu$ on $\Omega$ , and tries to design an algorithm that moves from one state to another in a manner that perfectly respects the measure.
-In the other, there is no measure on $\Omega$ at all and both the transitions and their probabilities can be, a priori, arbitrary.
-In this work, we bring these two schools of thought together by introducing the notion of measure distortion, showing, in particular, that the first school corresponds to the special case of no distortion.
-The main point of our work, though, is to demonstrate that the generality afforded by allowing measure distortion has tangible benefits.
-Specifically, in complex applications, the requirement that every resampling must perfectly remove the conditional of the resampled bad event can be impossible to meet by short travel within $\Omega$ , i.e., by "local search".
-This is because small, but non-vanishing,
+To recap, there are two schools of thought.
+In the first, we start from the central object of the LLL, the measure μ on Ω , and try to design an algorithm that moves from one state to another in a manner that perfectly respects the measure.
+In the second, there is no measure on Ω at all, and both the transitions and their probabilities can be, a priori, arbitrary.
+In this work, we bring these two schools of thought together by introducing the notion of measure distortion, showing, in particular, that the first corresponds to the special case of no distortion, and that the second corresponds

-&lt;sup>1Naturally, whenever the set of flawless objects $\Omega^$ is non-empty, the uniform measure on $\Omega^$ demonstrates the existence of flawless objects.
-So, in a trivial sense, there is nothing that can not be established by the LLL.
-But, of course, anyone in possession of a description of $\Omega^$ allowing the construction of a measure on it, does not need the LLL.
-Indeed, the whole point of the LLL is that it offers incredibly rich conclusions, e.g., $\Omega^ \neq \emptyset$ , from extremely meager ingredients, e.g., the uniform measure on $\Omega$ .
+2Naturally, whenever the set of flawless objects Ω^ is nonempty, the uniform measure on Ω^ demonstrates the existence of flawless objects.
+So, in a trivial sense, there is nothing that cannot be established by the LLL.
+But, of course, anyone in possession of a description of Ω^ allowing the construction of a measure on it does not need the LLL.
+Indeed, the whole point of the LLL is that it offers incredibly rich conclusions, e.g., $\Omega^ \neq \emptyset$, from extremely meager ingredients, e.g., the uniform measure on Ω .